liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

       * ARK_MEM_NULL if the ARKode memory is ``NULL``
       * ARK_ILL_INPUT if an argument has an illegal value

-   **Notes:** This function should return an estimate of the maximum stable time step for the explicit portion of the IMEX system.
+   **Notes:** This function should return an estimate of the absolute value of the maximum stable time step for the explicit portion of the IMEX system.
 It is not required, since accuracy-based adaptivity may be sufficient at retaining stability, but this can be quite useful for problems where the IMEX splitting may retain stiff components in :math:`f_E(t,y)`.